tribblix/build/patches/openjdk25/README.txt

 'product-images', as 'all' tries to build a static image which doesn't work.

+Cleanup: closer alignment of formatting in os and os_cpu with the corresponding linux files, to make it easier to identify genuine differences between the port.

 Cleanup: Remove unused global UseOSErrorReporting.

 Cleanup: Remove the mapfile fragments in make/hotspots/symbols;